 Notably missing from the dataset is any mention of chatbots, online finance applications, service schedulers or trade-in tools.
-Yes, it’s likely that these and other tools were used by these customers, but they were never listed as what created a satisfying purchase or ownership experience.
+Yes, these and other tools were likely used by these customers, but they were never listed as what created a satisfying purchase or ownership experience.

 The word “talk”, which is the most frequent in negative reviews, was typically included in the following phrases and situations:

 Salesman or service agents “talking” and not paying attention to the customer

 “Talking” to a manager or agent in various circumstances

 Wanting to “talk” to a manager/agent and not being able to

 Other popular reasons for negative reviews include a delay in the service/sales process, long wait times, multiple attempts to solve the problem, and dishonest practices (e.g., bait-and-switch, warranty coverage).

 Interestingly, “Finally” was the most frequent term in negative reviews for sales-related interactions; it’s typically about getting something done “finally” after a long wait or multiple attempts.

 Kholida’s research strengthened a belief I’ve held since joining the auto industry: the primary reason for customer happiness or dissatisfaction is the quality of interactions with personnel at the dealership.

 Regardless of how that traffic was “captured” or “converted,” customer service is king.